 Despite a busy practice, Dr. Grant R. Fairbanks has erected a number of statues and made medals and seals.
-His largest statue is a bronze eagle with outstretched wings, 20 feet across, which is perched atop an arched gateway and is a central city landmark in Salt Lake City, known as the “Eagle Gate.”
+His largest statue is a 4,000-pound bronze eagle with outstretched wings, 20 feet across, which is perched atop an arched gateway and is a central city landmark in Salt Lake City, known as the “Eagle Gate.”
 He created the large bronze plaque of the official seal of the State of Utah, which hangs on the wall behind the Utah Governor’s desk.
 He made a portrait bust of Louis P. Gebhardt, M.D., commissioned by the Department of Microbiology, which was cast in Bronze for the University of Utah, School of Medicine and currently resides in the medical library.

 He created the William C. Grabb Medal of Honor, for the University of Michigan.
 This medal bearing the likeness of Dr. Grabb, is awarded every other year to the distinguished lecturer of the Grabb Lectureship at the University of Michigan.
 In 2007, Dr. Fairbanks unveiled the Horse Pegasus for The Pegasus Critical Care Center for large animals, College of Veterinary Medicine, Michigan State University, East Lansing.
 A smaller version of the historic Eagle for the Eagle Gate, in bronze by Dr. Fairbanks, was erected and dedicated at This is the Place Heritage Park, in Salt Lake City, Utah at the entry way to a village of historic pioneer buildings.
 Dr. Fairbanks also worked with a group of sculptors to re-create the Heroic Two Equestrian statue by Avard Fairbanks, honoring the Pony Express and known as “Change of the Riders.”